ahmetugsuz/Finland_Bus_Routes_V2/README.md

 #### Data Sources

-Our MQTT-Subscriber class listens to the following MQTT topics:
+MQTT-Subscriber class listens to the following MQTT topics:

 ```python
 # Topic we want to subscribe to